-When you’re focused on what’s pleasing rather than what upsets you, you’re bound to feel better.
+If you’ve been feeling like the rug was just pulled out from under your world, know this: When you’re focused on what’s pleasing rather than what upsets you, you’re bound to feel better.
 That’s not just a subjective observation—the latest science is confirming that the simple act of being grateful improves physical and mental health and may even help you live longer!36,37

 • Start a gratitude journal and jot down at least five things that brought you true happiness each day.

 • Don’t worry about what anyone else has—just focus on the aspects of your own life that make you feel blessed.